bsingh6636/web-hook-service/README.md

 # Webhook Forwarding Service

-This service receives webhooks, forwards them to a specified URL, and logs any failed attempts to a database.
+This service receives webhooks from multiple sources, forwards them to a specified URL for each source, and logs any failed attempts to a MongoDB database.
 You can also retrieve the details of these failed requests.

 ## Setup